Skip to main contentArrow Right

 When to use each type of token

-Access tokens are one of the best options if you’re considering a passwordless auth solution for your next software project.
+Using access and refresh tokens together is one of the best options if you’re considering a passwordless auth solution for your next software project.
 Some of their optimal use cases are situations where users require access to shared resources.
+When users require authentication to access or modify files owned by others, access tokens can streamline this process.

-In most cases, when you use access tokens, it’s also sensible to use refresh tokens.
-For example, if users are likely to remain logged in for extended periods (or indefinitely) forcing them to re-authenticate regularly could cause friction.
-Refresh tokens remove that necessity without compromising on security.
+For example, if users are likely to remain logged in for extended periods (or indefinitely), forcing them to re-authenticate regularly could cause friction.
+Refresh tokens remove that necessity without compromising on security—provided they’re used securely, such as with rotation.

 Drag & drop authentication with Descope